This picture was on the editorial page of Monday's Winnipeg Free Press. I doubt Winnipeg is the only city where it applies.

 -don't stop behind the stop line at intersections but instead stop well over the sidewalk, with their front ends in traffic, endangering cyclist, pedestrian, and motorist alike,

--turn right infront of cyclists who are going straight on the same route,
+-change lanes without signalling and don't seem to understand hand signals,-turn right infront of cyclists who are going straight on the same route,

 -regularly run red lights,